Indus Valley Civilisation UPSC Notes – Phases, Important Sites, Features

 Urbanization & Town Planning

-• Town planning is the most important and distinguishing feature of the Harappan Civilization.
-Hence, it was called an urban civilization.
+• Town planning is the most important and distinguishing feature of the Harappan Civilisation.
+Hence, it was called an urban civilisation.

-• Towns were divided into parts namely citadel and lower town.
+• Towns were divided into parts, namely the citadel and the lower town.
 Citadels were occupied by members of the ruling class and the lower town was inhabited by the common people.

 • Another important feature of IVC is the drainage system.
 Drains were built of burnt bricks and covered by stone lids.